I have published a new book that is entitled

 then we saw him bobbing in the swells and waving his hands.
 We dragged him onto

-the casing and he was okay; swallowed a bit of water, sure, but nothing
+the casing and he was okay; swallowed a bit of seawater, sure, but nothing

 serious...
 But, I tell you; he was never the same again.
 He was alright at

-first; totally normal, but then he totally freaked out the following week and
+first; totally normal, but then he totally lost his shit the following week and

 had to be sent to Bethesda.
 You